audunru/config-secrets/README.md

 1. Set `AWS_DEFAULT_REGION` in `.env` or set the region directly in `config-secrets.php`
 2. Set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in `.env` or [use any of the other options that AWS SDK offers](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html)
-3. Map secret keys to Laravel configuration keys under `configuration-overrides` in `config-secrets.php`
+3. Map secret keys to Laravel configuration keys under `configuration` in `config-secrets.php`

 This package also supports overriding configuration values per environment.
 Look in `config-secrets.php` for an example.
 This allows you to keep environment specific configuration values in source control.
 For obvious reasons, do not use environment overrides for values that should be kept secret.